MicrosoftDocs/dynamics365smb-docs/business-central/finance-edocuments-connectors.md

 ms.reviewer: solsen
 ---

-# Set up the connection
+# Connect E-Documents to external access points

 [!INCLUDE [e-documents connectors](includes/edocuments-connectors-include.md)]

 You can use E-Documents in Business Central to send and receive electronic documents with your business partners.
-To do this, you need to connect E-Documents to an external access point that handles the communication and validation of the documents.
+To receive documents, you need to connect E-Documents to an external access point that handles the communication and validation of the documents.

  > [!NOTE]
  > These connections require communication with external service providers who might be subject to additional payment and require contracts with them.
 To obtain all the necessary credentials, contact the service providers.